serverless/serverless/CONTRIBUTING.md

 ## Other guidelines

 - Minimize [lodash](https://lodash.com/) usage - resort to it, only if given part of logic cannot be expressed easily with native language constructs
 - When writing asynchronous code, ensure to take advantage of [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) and native `Promise` API.
 Do not rely on [Bluebird](http://bluebirdjs.com) even though still large parts of old code rely on it.
-We're looking forward to drop this dependency in next months.
+We're looking forward to drop this dependency in the near future.

 ### Configuring deprecations